Yoga Practice for the Busy Householder

 We all go through phases in our lives and in our yoga practice.
 People come to yoga for different reasons: to get fit, to de-stress, to quiet their mind, or to experience the sacred and feel closer to what they consider Divine.
 In most cases, there is a motivation to improve one’s self, to change habits, or to shift the current trend in one’s life toward something more authentic or positive.
 You may recall what it was that first drew you to yoga and how that has shifted during the span of your relationship to the practice.
 You see, as we change and grow our relationship to yoga does as well.

-These days I have a full-time job as Director of the Kripalu Schools of Yoga and Ayurveda, I am married with a stepdaughter and two young children.
+These days I have a full-time job as Director of the Kripalu Schools, I am married with a stepdaughter and two young children.
 My practice is not the same as it was when I was a single yogi living in a house share and teaching yoga as a sub-contractor.
 I look back at those days sometimes and remember what my practice was like then: Waking up at 5:00 am, sitting on my meditation cushion with a single candle burning in the pre-dawn quiet, diving deep into my breathing practices and going on rich inward journeys that left me feeling light, inspired, and oh-so-very alive!
 I idealize those times now in my mind and sometimes I fail to remember the other side of the story, the moments of loneliness and longing that I felt to be a father and have a family.

 My practice is different now; it’s way more off the mat.
 Before my son, Stryder, was seven months old I would practice every morning with him.
 I’d strap him into his little bouncy seat and he would sit there and look up at me while I did a half hour posture practice; closing my eyes and doing the breathing was out from day one—I have to see what’s going on with that kid at all times!
 Once he was rolling over and crawling my morning practice was gone.
 From that moment forward I followed him around, groggy and bewildered, throwing pillows around and making sure he wasn’t bonking his head.
 And that’s how it’s been up until now.
 As I go through each day I do my best to stay conscious of my breathing, I try to be kind to people and respectful in my speech, I strive to remain present for my wife and kids, and I fail at it regularly.